 by Katherine A. Roccasecca

 We will share those reasons with you, and once we have convinced you that you need one, this indoor bike trainer buying guide will help you narrow down the overwhelming choices.

 - Fewer hours of daylight means fewer safe hours to ride outdoors.

-- Yes, you get extra tough-guy/gal points for riding outdoors in the cold or rain, but even the toughest tough-guys and tough-gals get sick of spending 30 minutes dressing up and dressing down for every ride.
+- Yes, you can get extra tough-guy/gal points for riding outdoors in the cold or rain, but even the toughest tough-guys and tough-gals get sick of spending 30 minutes dressing up and dressing down for every ride.

 - After a long season of racing, your family may be looking forward to spending some time with you this winter.
 Long endurance-building rides out on the road are unlikely to make them happy, but watching a movie together might!